razaviimran/mytkwebsite/README.md

-# Nothing to write in Reade right now
+# Nothing to write and Read right now